allenjhan/surfaceofrevolutions/README.md

   by rotating about the x-axis.

 ## Program features
-[X] Control point input On/Off: When ON, user can add control
+-[X] Control point input On/Off: When ON, user can add control
       points

-[X] Control polygon On/Off: When ON, program will display
+-[X] Control polygon On/Off: When ON, program will display
       control polygon

-[X] B-spline curve On/Off: When ON, program will display the
+-[X] B-spline curve On/Off: When ON, program will display the
       B-spline curve based on control points

-[X] Select control point: In this mode, program can allow user
+-[X] Select control point: In this mode, program can allow user
       to select a control point

-[.]
+-[.]
 Delete or move selected control point: (feature of program,
       and not available through menu); program will automatically update the current control polygon/B-spline curve when the selected control point is deleted or moved

-[X] Save: Save current control points to bspline.txt

-[X] Retrieve: Retrieve control points from bspline.txt

-[X] Clear: Clear the current display window and delete all
+-[X] Save: Save current control points to bspline.txt -[X] Retrieve: Retrieve control points from bspline.txt -[X] Clear: Clear the current display window and delete all
       control points

-[X] Draw wireframe surface: display the B-spline surface as a
+-[X] Draw wireframe surface: display the B-spline surface as a
       wireframe mesh

-[X] Shade surface: shade the B-spline surface using pre-specified
+-[X] Shade surface: shade the B-spline surface using pre-specified
       lighting and material parameters

-[ ] Texture surface: allow the user to texture map either an
+-[ ] Texture surface: allow the user to texture map either an
       image or a texture pattern onto the B-spline surface; user can choose between the options

-[.]
+-[.]
 Have documentation available